 More premium transcon cooperation

-This is fascinating.
-American and JetBlue compete fiercely in the premium transcon market, as both airlines fly from New York to Los Angeles and San Francisco:
+While it’s not being mentioned with the latest update, we have been told that there will be cooperation between the two airlines in premium transcon markets.
+Historically American and JetBlue have competed fiercely in the premium transcon market, as both airlines fly from New York to Los Angeles and San Francisco:

 - JetBlue offers its incredible Mint product on the A321